dustyirwin/PlaymatSimulator.jl/README.md

 # PlaymatSimulator

-PlaymatSimulator is an open-source WIP project intended to provide a simple and intuitive framework to create and simulate custom card games using Julia.
+PlaymatSimulator is an open-source WIP project intended to provide a simple and intuitive framework to create and simulate custom card games using Julia and SDL2.

 Mage.jl, a WIP card game simulation using PlaymatSimulator: